-International finance professor Robert Connolly is an award-winning teacher and researcher whose interests include international finance, international trade and financial markets.
+Robert Connolly is an award-winning teacher and researcher whose interests include real estate, finance and economics.

 He received his PhD, MA and BA from the University of Maryland.